Lightning Fill In The Blank

 (SOUNDBITE OF APPLAUSE SOUND EFFECT)

 SAGAL: All right.
-Eugene, you're up next.
+Faith, you're up next.
 Fill in the blank.
-On Monday, the CDC recommended that all plane and train passengers wear blanks.
+On Sunday, several senior members of blank's staff tested positive for coronavirus

 SAGAL: Yes.